 - Project partners: Local forest management committees, local community, and organisations involved in conservation in the Sainte Luce area

-SEED Madagascar’s Conservation Research Programme (SCRP) recently made a significant discovery within one of the Sainte Luce forest fragments, in which a new candidate species of Microcebus mouse lemur was identified.
-Yet to be formally classified, further research is now needed to understand population abundance and distribution.
-Increasing available data will allow SEED Madagascar to support the species to gain an IUCN Red List Status.
-This discovery is significant for conservation in the area, as it represents an opportunity to safeguard one of the last remaining forests of its kind, along with its rich and highly endemic fauna and flora.
+The research carried out during Project Microcebus supported the classification, and our research into population abundance and distribution also supported the species to gain an IUCN Red List Status of Endangered in 2020.
+This is significant for conservation in the area, as it represents an opportunity to safeguard one of the last remaining forests of its kind, along with its rich and highly endemic fauna and flora.

 It is predicted that over the next 60 years a further 80% of the southern littoral forest will be lost.Temple et al., 2012

-Discovering a candidate species, that is anticipated to achieve an IUCN Red List Status of at least "Endangered", has serious impacts on conservation of the littoral forest.
 The S6 and S7 forest fragments in Sainte Luce are amongst the largest and most intact remaining in the region, however as unprotected areas, they are currently being degraded and diminished without regulation or mitigation policies in place.
-The new species discovery will present the opportunity to support the protection of these forests.
+The data collected by the project, and the recent update to the IUCN Red List, which confirmed the status of all four Sainte Luce lemur species as Endangered, support the protection of these forests.